Bank of America back in court over $2.1 billion fraud penalties

 By Nate Raymond

-NEW YORK A U.S. judge wrestled on Thursday with a U.S. Justice Department request that Bank of America Corp (BAC.N) pay $2.1 billion (1.26 billion pounds) in penalties after being found liable for fraud over defective mortgages sold by its Countrywide unit.
+NEW YORK, March 13 A U.S. judge wrestled on Thursday with a U.S. Justice Department request that Bank of America Corp pay $2.1 billion in penalties after being found liable for fraud over defective mortgages sold by its Countrywide unit.

 In a second hearing on the penalties to be imposed on the bank, U.S. District Judge Jed Rakoff in New York said he had not yet decided how to rule in what was one of the few cases to go to trial stemming from the financial crisis.

-But he tested the government's arguments that it should be awarded penalties based on revenue Countrywide Financial Corp earned selling loans to government-sponsored mortgage finance companies Fannie Mae FNMA.OB and Freddie Mac FMCC.OB.
+But he tested the government's arguments that it should be awarded penalties based on revenue Countrywide Financial Corp earned selling loans to government-sponsored mortgage finance companies Fannie Mae and Freddie Mac.

-Rakoff even asked why the government had not sought even more in penalties, based on the $4.8 billion (2.8 billion pounds) paid by Fannie and Freddie, rather than seeking just $2.1 billion based on revenue earned only on the defective portion of the loans sold by Countrywide.
+Rakoff even asked why the government had not sought even more in penalties, based on the $4.8 billion paid by Fannie and Freddie, rather than seeking just $2.1 billion based on revenue earned only on the defective portion of the loans sold by Countrywide.

 "I'm interested in the logic," Rakoff said.
 "It may be there is logic to the $2.1 billion, but at least to me there is logic under your theory of the case that would lead you to claim a gross gain of $5 billion."

-Assistant U.S. Attorney Pierre Armand, meanwhile, suggested the government would increase its request for penalties from Rebecca Mairone, a former Countrywide executive, from $1.1 million to $1.6 million based on a $487,000 bonus she recently earned from her employer, JPMorgan Chase & Co (JPM.N).
+Assistant U.S. Attorney Pierre Armand, meanwhile, suggested the government would increase its request for penalties from Rebecca Mairone, a former Countrywide executive, from $1.1 million to $1.6 million based on a $487,000 bonus she recently earned from her employer, JPMorgan Chase & Co.

-The hearing followed a verdict by a federal jury in New York in October finding Bank of America and Mairone each liable for fraud in a civil lawsuit centred on a mortgage lending process at Countrywide called the "High Speed Swim Lane," also called "HSSL" or "Hustle.
+The hearing followed a verdict by a federal jury in New York in October finding Bank of America and Mairone each liable for fraud in a civil lawsuit centered on a mortgage lending process at Countrywide called the "High Speed Swim Lane," also called "HSSL" or "Hustle."

 Countrywide, which became a poster child for the U.S. mortgage meltdown, was acquired by Bank of America in July 2008.